Windows annoyances

 "Would you like to restart your computer now?"
 Arguably the most aggravating prompt displayed by your Windows-based computer.

-You know, when I woke up this morning, I said to myself, "I think I'd like to reboot my computer several dozen times today."
+When I woke up this morning, I said to myself, "I think I'd like to reboot my computer several dozen times today!"

 Why should you have to reboot your Windows-based computer so many times when installing software?
-Why do Microsoft Windows installers create such a mess? read more »
+Why do Microsoft Windows product installers insist on a reboot?

 Another preinstalled software mop-up operation